centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/manage-alerts.md

 ### Practice

-There are two types of Downtime:
+There are two types of downtime:

 -   The **fixed** downtime period: This means that the downtime period takes place during exactly the time period defined.